arminask/WoA-Docs/Touchscreen/I2C-touch-bring-up.md

 ```
 <br>

-To know the correct PEP scope DSTATE order and their pin-states, let's look at the `0x5b8` phandle which is mentioned in touchscreen@49 node: `pinctrl-0 = <0x5b8>;`
+To know the correct LPMX packages order and their configuration in the PEP scope device, let's look at the `<0x5b8>` phandle which is mentioned in the touchscreen@49 node, line: `pinctrl-0 = <0x5b8>;`.

 ```
 			stm_attn_irq {